jonfk/utility-belt/js/video-downloader-server/PLAN.md

 - Validation: JSON Schema + TypeBox (officially recommended pattern) keeps you fast and typed.
 - Utilities: `@fastify/sensible` gives small helpers (e.g., `httpErrors`) without bloating code.
 - Ecosystem: if you later want OpenAPI or graceful exit helpers, the Fastify ecosystem has drop-in plugins—optional for now to keep things simple.
+- Register order: register `error-handler.ts` and `setNotFoundHandler` on the root Fastify instance to avoid per-plugin divergence due to encapsulation.
+- Error shape: standardize error JSON as `{ code, message, statusCode, details? }`.
+Validation errors keep Fastify’s `400`; domain errors use their declared `statusCode`; unknowns become `500`.

 ## Download Flow (Implementation Sketch)

-1. `Downloader.download({ url, name })`
-   - Validate `url` against allowlist and scheme; normalize `name` and ensure the final path is within `DATA_DIR` (SSRF and traversal safeguards).
-   - Enqueue the job into `JobQueue`; only one job runs at a time.
-The request handler awaits the job’s completion, preserving the existing synchronous API shape.
-   - Get browser from `PuppeteerManager`, then `const page = await browser.newPage()`.
-   - Configure download directory via CDP (`Browser.setDownloadBehavior` when available; otherwise `Page.setDownloadBehavior` via `CDPSession`), trigger the click/navigation that starts the download; wait until completion (CDP event or directory polling).
+1. Route handler enqueues and returns
+   - `POST /v1/download` validates input, enqueues a job, and returns `{ jobId, status: "enqueued" }` immediately.
+2. Worker processes jobs sequentially
+   - Validate `url`; ensure `name` maps to a safe path under `DATA_DIR`.
+   - Resolve strategy by URL/hostname: pick the appropriate downloader implementation.
+   - Run the downloader implementation; it may use `puppeteer.ts` or perform non-Puppeteer work as needed.
-   - Close the page, resolve the job, update `CompletedStore`, return `{ savedPath, size, startedAt, finishedAt }`.
+   - On success, append a record to the completed list `{ url, name, savedPath, size, startedAt, finishedAt }`.

 ## Job Queue & Completed List

-- JobQueue: a tiny in-memory FIFO with a single worker; each `enqueue(fn)` chains onto a promise and runs only after the previous job resolves.
-If the process restarts, the queue is naturally empty.
+- Queue: implemented locally in `services/download.ts` by chaining promises; only one job runs at a time.
+If the process restarts, the queue is empty.
-- CompletedStore: append-only list in memory capturing `{ url, name, savedPath, size, startedAt, finishedAt }` for successful jobs.
+- Completed list: in-memory array in `services/download.ts` capturing `{ url, name, savedPath, size, startedAt, finishedAt }`.
 Exposed via `GET /v1/downloads/completed`.